ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

-# RateLimit Field Definitions
+# RateLimit header field Definitions

-The following RateLimit response fields are defined.
+The following RateLimit response header fields are defined.

 ## RateLimit-Limit {#ratelimit-limit-field}

-The "RateLimit-Limit" response field indicates the [service limit](#service-limit) associated with the client in the current [time window](#time-window).
+The "RateLimit-Limit" response header field indicates the [service limit](#service-limit) associated with the client in the current [time window](#time-window).
 If the client exceeds that limit, it MAY not be served.

 The field is an Item and its value is a non-negative Integer referred to as the "expiring-limit".
 This specification does not define Parameters for this field.